-Here are five ways you can be part of God’s short-term cure for loneliness this Christmas.
+Here are six ways you can be part of God’s short-term cure for loneliness this Christmas.

 - Look around in your office, church or neighborhood and notice people who may have little fellowship during the holidays, especially the elderly, those who have lost loved ones or who live far from family, or who don’t seem to have many close friends.
-Then invite these people into the warmth of your home in the name and love of Jesus, especially on Christmas day but again and again in the days that follow as you seek to build genuine friendships.
+Then invite these people into the warmth of your home in the name and love of Jesus, not only on Christmas day but again and again in the days that follow as you seek to build genuine friendships.

 - If you are lonely or alone, resist the temptation to pull into a shell as Scout did.
 Instead, look around for others who may also long for fellowship and devote yourself to alleviating their loneliness … which may also help to alleviate yours.

 - Show your children how they too can be part of God’s solution to loneliness.
 Read or watch the movie versions of popular Christmas stories that portray the pain of loneliness, such as The Little Match Girl, A Christmas Carol, It’s a Wonderful Life or The Grinch (I love the version with Benedict Cumberbatch because the Grinch’s dog, Max, is as devoted to him as my dog, Cooper, is to me!).
 After discussing how key characters struggle with loneliness, encourage your children to plan how they can reach out to one or more people and show them the love of Jesus this Christmas season.